rails/rails/README.md

 Arel is a SQL AST manager for Ruby.
 It

-1. Simplifies the generation of complex SQL queries
+1. simplifies the generation of complex SQL queries, and
-2. Adapts to various RDBMSes
+2. adapts to various RDBMSes.

 It is intended to be a framework framework; that is, you can build your own ORM with it, focusing on innovative object and collection modeling as opposed to